 The size of the board is considered to be appropriate to the current size and character of the Group.
 The non-executive directors are independent of management and any business or other relationships which could interfere with the exercise of their independent judgement.
 The roles of Chairman, CFO and Managing Director of the trading business are separate appointments.

 The Board directs the group's activities in an effective manner through regular monthly board meetings and monitors performance through timely and relevant reporting procedures which enables risk to be assessed and managed.
-Monthly Board meetings are attended by David Griffiths, Managing Director of the trading business, who provides updates on how the business is performing against the objectives set by the Board.
+Monthly Board meetings are attended by the CEO and the CFO who update on the performance of the trading business.

 Detailed Board packs include information on all revenue streams and financial performance and are circulated ahead of Board meetings.
 Key issues are highlighted and explained, providing Board members with sufficient information to enable a relevant discussion in the Board meeting.
-The CFO attends the Company’s senior management meetings and updates the Board accordingly on any issues and developments.
+The CEO and the CFO attend the Company’s senior management meetings and updates the Board accordingly on any issues and developments.

 Principle 6 – Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.